 Pathfinder Society (second edition) uses Paizo’s Pathfinder Second Edition ruleset and Lost Omens setting under the campaign leadership of the Paizo Organized Play Team.
 This guide presents the information you need to participate in this exciting, dynamic campaign.
 Welcome to the Pathfinder Society!

-In a Paizo organized play campaign, your character adventures in a shared setting with thousands of other gamers worldwide.
-Anyone can host games, in homes, game stores, libraries, conventions, and online, as long as they report the adventurer’s results afterward.
-Reporting earns participants campaign rewards and player actions influence the fate of the Lost Omens setting.
+In a Paizo Organized Play campaign, your character adventures in a shared setting with thousands of other gamers worldwide.
+Anyone can host a game anywhere it is convenient for the players.
+This includes in homes, game stores, libraries, conventions, and online, as long as they report the adventurer’s results afterward.
+Reporting earns each participant campaign rewards and player actions can even influence the fate of the Lost Omens setting.

 As part of the organized play experience, you can take your characters to any Pathfinder Society (second edition) event in the world, allowing you to join a game with friends and strangers alike with ease.
-And after each adventure, your characters grow stronger and carry their rewards with them to the next adventure, even if your fellow players and Game Masters (GMs) change between adventures.
+After each adventure, your characters grow stronger and carry their rewards with them to the next adventure, even if your fellow players and Game Masters ("GM") change between adventures.
 The Paizo organized play experience is uniquely immersive, as the diverse range of players, GMs, and characters provide incredible depth.
-The campaign is also a great way to meet other gamers and play regularly without needing to schedule regular events with a single set of people as you might for a more traditional game.
+The campaign is also a great way to meet other gamers and play regularly without needing to schedule recurring events with a single set of players as you might for a more traditional game setting.

 In order to help the Pathfinder Society (second edition) program function smoothly in a shared-world environment, the campaign has some additional rules to ensure a fair and equal experience for all participants—no matter who is playing or running the game.
 The rest of this guide covers that information.

-Besides the Pathfinder Society (second edition) campaign, Paizo Organized Play programs also includes the Starfinder Society, the Pathfinder Adventure Card Society, and the Pathfinder Society (first edition) campaigns.
+Besides the Pathfinder Society (second edition) campaign, Paizo Organized Play programs also include the Starfinder Society, the Pathfinder Adventure Card Society, and the Pathfinder Society (first edition) campaigns.